YouTube is a video-sharing website to which users can upload, view and share videos.

 Music and Audio Tracks

 YouTube will recognise if you have uploaded a video with copyrighted music or audio tracks and stop your video from being uploaded.
 YouTube offers royalty free audio and music tracks which you can add to your videos using the Video Editor.

-Some countries block or censor YouTube videos. if you're video is aimed at these countries, speak to Jo Fleet for alternative methods of uploading and using your videos.
+Some countries block or censor YouTube videos.
+If you're video is aimed at these countries, RGU staff can contact the webteam for alternative methods of uploading and using your videos.